Opinion | When Trump attacks Biden at the debate, his scam will hit rock bottom

 It’s hard to see how this will help Trump.
 The new Post-ABC News poll finds Biden leading in Pennsylvania by 54 percent to 45 percent, which is driven by serious erosion in Trump’s support among non-college-educated White voters, and by Biden’s enormous advantage among college-educated Whites.

-The Post poll also finds that 57 percent disapprove of Trump’s handling of coronavirus, and they trust Biden to handle it by 54 percent to 40 percent.
-Biden also has a lopsided advantage on the central issue in the campaign nationally, where Biden leads by 7 points.
+The Post poll also finds that 57 percent disapprove of Trump’s handling of the coronavirus pandemic, and they trust Biden more to handle it by 54 percent to 40 percent.
+Biden also has a lopsided advantage on the central issue in the campaign nationally, where Biden leads by seven points.

 Trump will likely try to offset this by lying about his handling of the virus while casting Biden as weak on China, its origin country.
-But we already know from Trump’s ABC News town hall that he’s utterly incapable of answering basic questions about his handling of the pandemic, at least when he’s outside the Fox News bubble, where he isn’t permitted to lie with abandon.
+But we already know from Trump’s ABC News town hall that he’s utterly incapable of answering basic questions about his handling of the pandemic, at least when he’s outside the Fox News bubble and is therefore not permitted to lie with abandon.

 And why would voters Trump has lost over the virus be drawn back to him by half-cocked rants about Biden’s supposed dementia?
 Similarly, attacks over the fake Hunter Biden scandal, which has also crashed and burned, will either be white noise to swing voters or will likely further alienate them from Trump.